Think: A Compelling Introduction to Philosophy

 Think: A Compelling Introduction to Philosophy is a 1999 book by the philosopher Simon Blackburn.
 It is intended to serve as an introduction to philosophy.

 Summary

-Blackburn covers subjects such as epistemology, philosophy of the mind, free will, and philosophy of religion, discussing them on an introductory level.
-He also defends the value and importance of philosophy.
+In Think, Blackburn introduces major philosophical fields, such as epistemology, philosophy of the mind, free will, political philosophy, and philosophy of religion, by narrating how key figures in the history of Western philosophy including René Descartes, David Hume, Immanuel Kant, and Ludwig Wittgenstein addressed key concepts in each.
+Through these discussions, the book also outlines Blackburn's arguments for the value and importance of philosophy.

 Publication history

 Think: A Compelling Introduction to Philosophy was first published by Oxford University Press in 1999.
 The book was published as an Oxford University Press Paperback in 2001.

 Reception

 Think: A Compelling Introduction to Philosophy received a positive review from the philosopher Mark Sainsbury in Mind.
 Sainsbury described the book as well-written, but criticized Blackburn's discussion of knowledge.
 The writer Peter Edidin wrote in The New York Times that the book "found a sizable audience", noting that more than 30,000 hardcover copies had been sold and that "Oxford has asked Mr. Blackburn to follow up with Being Good, a guide to the philosophy of ethics".
 The philosopher Anthony Quinton wrote in 2005 that very short books such as Think form part of a recent new development "in the field of popularization by professionals."

-Harness your natural curiosity to develop the ability to think more broadly and deeply.